Uniminutoarduino/DSCBlocksV2/README.md

 ## Java Classes explanation:

-* GUIController: Main class of the aplication, opens the different complements as Project Wizard, Plotter, Serial Visualizer, Save and Load.
+* GUIController: Main class of the application, opens the different complements as Project Wizard, Plotter, Serial Visualizer, Save and Load.
-* Filereaderwriter: Copies the different folders and files needed to the aplication inside the user's folder.
+* Filereaderwriter: Copies the different folders and files needed in the aplication inside the user's folder.
 * Path: Save the paths for the compiler and user folder.
 * Help: Opens the help for the application in the local browser.
 * PlayConsole: Opens the plotter and asks the number of variables to plot.
 This class adjust the elements employed for the class LivePlot.